palomabareli/palomabareli/README.md

 I'm from Brazil, São Paulo.

-My actual job at *PagSeguro* and I'm a working *Data Engineer*. 🔭
+My actual job at *Thoughtworks* and I'm a working *Data Engineer*. 🔭

-I currently learning: Data Science (Machine Learning, IoT, etc.). 🌱
+I currently learning: Data Engineering and Software Engineering. 🌱

 I’m looking to collaborate on *the feminist community*, *equality rights*, etc. 👯